 Is PVA Plastic?

 Yes.
 PVA stands for Polyvinyl Alcohol and is sometimes also written as PVOH.
-PVA is a synthetic plastic polymer that is often used to make thin layers of plastic wrapping and lining, like the wrapping of dishwasher and laundry pacs.
-PVA used for dishwasher and laundry plastic pacs is a type of plastic, and while it is designed to dissolve, it doesn’t necessarily disappear.
+PVA is a synthetic plastic polymer that is often used to make thin layers of plastic wrapping and lining, like the wrapping of dishwasher and laundry pods.
+PVA used for dishwasher and laundry plastic pods is a type of plastic, and while it is designed to dissolve, it doesn’t necessarily disappear.
 The study suggests that over 75% of PVA persists in our waterways and our soil after it dissolves in laundry and dish washing machines, flows through wastewater and ultimately back into our environment.